Dev Leak

 $chunkSize = ceil($collection->count() / $containers);

-In this example, the chunk size will be ceil(12 / 3)
+In this example, the chunk size will be ceil(12 / 3), which equals 4.

 $evenlyDistributed = $collection->chunk($chunkSize);